-No. EAC Condition Implementation Status Compliance Status Description Surveys of existing invasive species populations prior to construction.
-EAC 09 Ongoing In Compliance Section 4.15 of the CEMP requires that Contractor EPPs address this requirement.
+No. EAC Condition Implementation Status Compliance Status Description EAC 09 · Invasive plant control measures to manage established invasive species populations and to prevent invasive species establishment.
+Completed In Compliance Section 4.15 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 The Invasive Weed Mitigation and Adaptive Management Plan (IWMAMP) includes herbicide based invasive plant management in the dam site area, and the expansion of the vehicle cleanliness program, including the use of vehicle inspection forms.
 Rev 6 of the IWMAMP was completed and has been rolled out to some contractors.
 To date, contractors have completed the following: invasive plant removal through hand pulling, on-going inventories of invasive plant locations, extensive hydroseeding of exposed slopes across the Project area, regular vehicle inspections and cleaning through various methods to ensure vehicles are clean and free of dirt and invasive plants when transitioning between sites and into the Project area.
 BC Hydro implemented an Invasive Species Management Contractor that completed a control program across the dam site in September and October 2017.
+That contractor has continued into 2018 across all areas of the project and this will continue for the remainder of the project lifespan.
 The Main Civil Works contractor has retained an invasive plant species specialist to advise on invasive plant species management.
 BC Hydro installed two temporary wash stations at Gate A and Gate B in July 2017.
-The temporary wash stations were decommissioned at the onset of winter conditions in 2017 and procurement is ongoing for a permanent wash station to be installed for spring 2018.
-The procurement process is ongoing for an Invasive Species Management Contractor to be sourced by BC Hydro and
+The temporary wash stations were decommissioned at the onset of winter conditions in 2017 and procurement was completed for a permanent wash station which will be installed in spring 2019.